About the Course

 Graham is a qualified Metallurgist and has many years experience both as a knife maker and a commercial heat treater.

 The course is open to all over 14.
-Children between the ages of 14 and 18 must be accompanied by a paying adult.
+Children between the ages of 14 and 18 must be accompanied by an adult.

 What's included in the price?